-Based on this observation - energy consumption analysis of typical mobile 3D graphics applications, we propose intra-frame and inter-frame DVS power saving techniques for mobile 3D graphics systems, which can be useful for mobile devices based on variable voltage processors.
+Based on this observation - energy consumption analysis of typical mobile 3D graphics applications, we propose intra-frame and inter-frame DVS (Dynamic Voltage Scaling) power saving techniques for mobile 3D graphics systems, which can be useful for mobile devices based on variable voltage processors.
 The intra-frame DVS technique estimates the required workload of each frame based on the characteristics of scene description of a given frame.
 If the required workload is less than the expected workload, the supply voltage is accordingly adjusted.
 While the intra-frame DVS technique exploits the slack time within the current frame, the inter-frame DVS technique takes advantages of unused idle intervals from previous frames.

-In order to design and implement our proposed techniques, we develop an energy-efficient software implementation of a 3D graphics library, for mobile devices based on a variable-voltage processor.
+In order to design and implement our proposed DVS techniques, we develop an energy-efficient software implementation of a 3D graphics library, for mobile devices based on a variable-voltage processor.
 As a specific target platform, we use a prototype PDA system running Linux on Intel's XScale PXA255.
-The target system does not have any 3D graphics acceleration support.
-Our implementation on the target PDA development board shows that the proposed techniques achieve an energy saving of up to 46% over a power-unaware implementation.
+Our implementation on the target PDA development board shows that the proposed DVS techniques achieve an energy saving of up to 46% over a power-unaware implementation.

 The rest of the paper is organized as follows.
-In Section 2, we introduce some background about 3D graphics pipeline.
-In Section 3, we describe the system model.
-Section 4 explains the proposed DVS scheme.
-The implementation and experimental results are discussed in Section 5 and Section 6 concludes the paper with future directions.
+In Section 2, we introduce some background about 3D graphics pipeline and Section 3 presents motivational examples and the analysis of power consumption.
+In Section 4, we describe the system model for DVS.
+Section 5 explains the proposed DVS scheme.
+The implementation and experimental results are discussed in Section 6 and Section 7 concludes the paper with future directions.